ganesh2998/accidentanalysis/README.md

 This repository is for analysing the US accident data as part of a case study.

-We have 8 questions that need to answered by utilizing the data present in Data.zip file.
+We have 8 questions that need to be answered by utilizing the data present in Data.zip file.

 The solution to all the questions was arrived using Sparks Dataframe API.